 - Address hesitancy in the conversation.
 Do some digging to discover why it’s difficult to discuss.
 They may feel embarrassed to comment because they’re getting emotional or are afraid of what others will think of them, but odds are good someone else feels the same way and is too afraid to speak up.
 These open interactions help people feel more connected because they can see their similarities with one another.

 - Remind everyone of the common goal.
 Everyone is working toward true equality, understanding, empathy, and ending discrimination once and for all, so focus your attention on the mutual gain.
 Keeping the benefits of the conversation at the forefront of everyone’s mind will make it easier to think constructively the entire time and refer back to those who have been marginalized on how they think they would be better represented, respected, accepted, and cared for in the workplace and in society.

-Talking about these issues, like race or sexual orientation, can be one of the most intimidating and difficult conversations in schools and workplaces today.
+Talking about diversity and inclusion discussion topics like race or sexual orientation can be one of the most intimidating and difficult conversations in schools and workplaces today.
 However, in order to disrupt inequity and provide a learning environment for people confronting their privilege, it’s necessary to dissect beliefs, mindsets, and behaviors that harm our ability to be effective in true equality.
 One uncomfortable conversation is nothing compared to the discomfort and fear that some people live with every day.

-Businesses benefit from having neutral mediators like coaches because they’re able to objectively see the areas in an organization that need repairing and can give employees and leaders the tools to incorporate those changes thoughtfully.
+Businesses benefit from having neutral mediators like coaches who know how to have difficult conversations with employees.
+This is because they’re able to objectively see the areas in an organization that need repairing and can give employees and leaders the tools to incorporate those changes thoughtfully.
 Offering a third-party perspective and acting as a moderator to difficult conversations means you, as a coach, can help businesses become more progressive and unionized through lasting goal-oriented mindfulness and empathy techniques.